 In 2005, the American Heart Association recommended that the management of cardiac arrest revolved around minimally interrupted chest compressions of adequate depth and sufficient rate to adequate blood pressure in the cardiovascular system, while ensuring that full recoil off the chest was achieved to allow blood flow through the coronary arteries.
 In subsequent updates to the AHA CPR guidelines the emphasis on high-quality compressions continued.

 Historically, chest compressions have been delivered manually, with the rescuer kneeling upright next to the victim, using two outstretched arms placed over the sternum, and bending at the hips to create a downward force.

 The rescuer returns back to an upright position, releasing all pressure off the chest.
-This “duty cycle” is repeated at a rate of at least one hundred times per minute, interrupted every 30 compressions to deliver a small volume of air to ventilate the lungs.
+This “duty cycle” is repeated at a rate faster than 100 times per minute but slower than 120 times per minute, interrupted every 30 compressions to deliver a small volume of air to ventilate the lungs.

 Given that mandatory retraining occurs usually on an annual or biannual basis, it becomes difficult to deliver compressions accurately.

 Third, fatigue during CPR is a major factor.
 Studies show that the rescuer’s ability to deliver effective chest compressions decreases significantly in as little as a minute after initiation.
 It is for this reason that the AHA recommends that rescuers be rotated out of providing compressions every two minutes during a cardiac arrest.

 Finally, trying to deliver effective manual chest compressions during patient extrication and transport is extremely difficult and dangerous for unrestrained EMS personnel who attempt to perform chest compressions in the patient care compartment of a moving ambulance.
 Maintaining body and arm position while in motion is impractical and can harm the rescuer.